Get the Best Car Insurance in Singapore

 Another recurring cost that car-owners face is the road tax, payable by all owners of Singapore-registered vehicles every six months.
 The amount you will need to pay in road tax depends on the engine capacity of your vehicle, which is measured in cubic centimeters (cc).
 As your car's engine capacity increases, the amount you'll have to pay in road tax increases, making this essentially a tax on your fuel usage.
 You can estimate the road tax for your vehicle using Sgcarmart's road tax calculator.
 For demonstrative purposes, the road tax for petrol-using vehicles is calculated as follows:

 In addition to the above costs, drivers in Singapore also need to pay continually for petrol and parking, like drivers anywhere else.
 A Toyota Corolla Altis, for example, gets an average of 15.4 kms per liter.
-Given April 2017 petrol prices at about S$2.06/liter, driving 17,500 kms in one year in this car would cost you S$2,341.
+Given petrol prices are currently at around S$2.28/liter, driving 17,500 kms in one year in this car would cost you S$2,434.

 Singaporean drivers are further required to pay road tolls on a daily basis.
 Through Singapore's Electronic Road Pricing (ERP) system, drivers are required to pay for driving on highly congested roads during highly congested times.
 Singapore controls traffic congestion in the city through this automated, electronic toll system, which charges drivers more during peak hours and in areas that tend to become highly congested.
 This encourages drivers to drive at less highly-trafficked times and to take less highly-trafficked routes, and generally discourages unnecessary driving.
 It also encourages use of public transport and helps Singapore manage pollution levels.